lineage360os/JsonFOTAUpdate/README.md

-# JsonFOTAUpdate
+# [NOT ACTIVE]JsonFOTAUpdate
-This repository contains the JSON file that the CM updater reads
+This repository WILL contain the JSON file that the CM updater reads